Operation Blockbuster: In popular culture

-The Battle of the Hochwald Gap was the topic of episode 5 of season 1 of the documentary series Greatest Tank Battles.
-Veterans on both sides gave testimonies on the violence of the campaign.
-The Canadians in particular spoke of the tenacity of German soldiers in the Rhineland, while former German soldiers gave testimonies on their own experiences with the Canadians.
+The Battle of the Hochwald Gap is the topic of episode 5 of season 1 of the documentary series Greatest Tank Battles, which first aired in 2010.
+Veterans on both sides give testimonies on the violence of the campaign.
+The Canadians in particular speak of the tenacity of German soldiers in the Rhineland, while former German soldiers give testimonies on their own experiences with the Canadians.